7.3. Creating Markers

 Most of the functionality of a junifer Marker has been taken care by the BaseMarker class.
-Thus, only a few methods are required:
+Thus, only a few methods and class attributes are required:

 As an example, we will develop a ParcelMean Marker, a Marker that first applies a parcellation and then computes the mean of the data in each parcel.
 This is a very simple example, but it will show you how to create a new Marker.